Join us in meaningful rest and discovery this Sabbatical Summer!

 Who will cover his responsibilities in his absence?

-An interim priest will serve on the altar in Fr.
-Davies’ absence, celebrating all the Holy Eucharist services at St. Francis In-The-Fields.
-In addition, there will be a consistent interim pastoral care priest to be available to the parish for times of trouble, sickness, sorrow, or any other need.
+Fr.
+Steven Giovangelo will be our Sabbatical Priest will serve on the altar in Fr.
+Davies’ absence, celebrating almost all of the Sunday services at St. Francis In-The-Fields.
+In addition, Fr.
+Mike Galvin will be a consistent Sabbatical Pastoral Care Priest to be available to the parish for times of trouble, sickness, sorrow, or any other need.
 The congregation will be well tended.